A NSW Government website

 Illawarra Shoalhaven Regional Plan 2041

-The Illawarra Shoalhaven Regional Plan 2041 (PDF, 15.0 MB) is the NSW Government’s strategic blueprint for the region.
-It will guide decisions about how land is used in the Illawarra Shoalhaven region for the next 20 years.
+The Illawarra Shoalhaven Regional Plan 2041 (PDF, 15 MB) guides decisions about how land is used in the Illawarra Shoalhaven region for the next 20 years.

 The re-established Coordination and Monitoring Committee (CMC) is overseeing the implementation of the regional plan, as set out in the Implementation Plan 2021 to 2026 (PDF, 1.6 MB).
 The CMC gives advice and guidance.
 It also plays a reporting role to ensure relevant stakeholders are informed and included in the completion of each action and collaboration activity.
-The Department of Planning and Environment coordinates the CMC.
+The Department of Planning, Housing and Infrastructure coordinates the CMC.

-This reporting dashboard will be updated annually, or where identified as an action by the CMC.
+This reporting dashboard below will be updated where identified as an action by the CMC.

 Summary of actions